-Guides - The Queensland Government's Department of Child Safety, Seniors and Disability Services provides the Child protection guide, a web-based decision support tool that can assist professionals to report concerns to the appropriate statutory agency or refer children and their families to a family support service.
+Guides - The Queensland Government's Department of Children Safety, Seniors and Disability Services provides the Child protection guide, a web-based decision support tool that can assist professionals to report concerns to the appropriate statutory agency or refer children and their families to a family support service.
 A detailed procedure, cultural notes and glossary is contained in the Child protection guide procedures manual.

-School staff with a concern about the welfare of a student that does not meet the threshold required to report to Department of Child Safety, Seniors and Disability Services may contact Family and Child Connect (FaCC) to facilitate a referral of the family to an external agency for assistance.
+School staff with a concern about the welfare of a student that does not meet the threshold required to report to Department of Children, Youth Justice and Multicultural Affairs may contact Family and Child Connect (FaCC) to facilitate a referral of the family to an external agency for assistance.
 This is also the case if it is considered that a child is likely to become in need of protection and if the School considers preventative support should be provided to the child or the child's family.

-Staff should ask the School Principal if they are unsure which 'decision-making tree' applies to them or discuss any other concerns or questions they may have about reporting and child protection
+Staff should ask the School Principal / Head of Campus if they are unsure which 'decision-making tree' applies to them or discuss any other concerns or questions they may have about reporting and child protection except in cases where the concern relates to the Principal, in which case they should speak with the school's governing body or simply contact.